Dana Incorporated research snapshot

 Business essence

 Customers pay Dana for driveline components, thermal management, sealing, and e-propulsion systems that go into light vehicles, commercial trucks, and off-highway equipment.
-The business is strongest when global vehicle production is stable or growing.
+The business is strongest when global vehicle production is stable or growing, with about $5.27 billion of TTM light vehicle sales and $2.31 billion of commercial vehicle sales.

 Moat

 Dana moat comes from decades of OEM relationships, engineering qualifications, aftermarket brand recognition, and scale manufacturing in axles, driveshafts, and thermal products.
-The moat is moderate because customers can design around suppliers over time.
+The moat is moderate because customers can design around suppliers over time, and the Eaton Mobility integration adds both scale and integration risk.

 Munger risk inversion